 There is an increasing demand for individuals who can manage and control the way data is used.
 These individuals require an understanding of computer science and mathematics as well as a range of sector specific skills which can be applied in a variety of business environments.

-The course combines expertise from the Schools of Computing, Geography and Mathematics with that of Leeds University Business School and the Yorkshire Centre for Health Informatics.
+The course combines expertise from the Schools of Mathematics, Computing, and Geography with that of the Leeds University Business School, the Institute for Transport Studies and the Yorkshire Centre for Health Informatics.
 This collaboration allows you to benefit from a range of data science perspectives and applications, supporting you to tailor your learning to your career ambitions.More

 MSc Business Analytics and Decision Sciences